dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 .. literalinclude:: getting-started.py
    :pyobject: main
+   :caption: asr/tutorial.py

-We say that the python modules which contains our two instructions is a "recipe", ie. a collection of collection of instructions that achieve our goal.
-The "main"-instruction is the primary user interface to our recipe and as such it is not necesarry to state so explicitly when running the main-instruction.
+We say that the python module which contains our two instructions is a "recipe", ie. a collection of collection of instructions that achieve our goal.
+The "main"-instruction is the primary user interface to our recipe and as such it is not necessary to state so explicitly when running the main-instruction.

 .. code-block:: console